 Largely, if marginal cost goes to zero, you should expect exponential (or huge) growth (mathematically, the outcome should be “infinite growth” but it makes no practical sense to say “infinite growth” in business).

 Using this equation, we went into convergence where the growth variables are now fixed points.
-Thank you Mohammed Bukar who introduced me to Mathematics in secondary school in Abia State.
+Thank you Mohammed Bukar who introduced me to Mathematics in secondary school in Abia State.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).